paskl-ai/lintai/examples/README.md

-# 🧪 Examples for Lintai Scanning
+# 🧪 Examples for Lintai Analysis

 This folder contains **intentionally insecure and illustrative examples** designed to demonstrate how Lintai detects GenAI-related risks.